Kashyapghodasara/Box-Cricket-App/Readme.md

 #### Day 35 -- Saturday -- 12-07-2025
     - Write basic controller of Create Payment
     - Tested on postman
+    - Integrated Encryption in PaymentDetails to enhance security
     - Fixing issues